thingsboard/thingsboard.github.io/_includes/templates/edge/use-cases/prerequisites.md

-Assuming you have completed the following guides and reviewed the articles listed below:
+Before proceeding, ensure you have completed the following guides and reviewed the articles listed below:

 {% if docsPrefix == 'pe/edge/' %}
 * [Getting Started](/docs/getting-started-guides/helloworld-pe/) guide.{% endif %}